Iizuna

-Iizuna (飯綱町, Iizuna-machi) is a town located in the Kamiminochi District of norther Nagano Prefecture, Japan.
+Iizuna (飯綱町, Iizuna-machi) is a town located in the Kamiminochi District of northern Nagano Prefecture, Japan.
 As of 31 March 2019, the town had an estimated population of 11,115 in 4187 households, and a population density of 150 persons per km2. the total area of the town is 75.00 sqkm.

 Geography

 Iizuna is located in northern Nagano Prefecture.
-It is 13.9 km from east to west and 15.6 km in the south north.
+It is 13.9 km from east to west and 15.6 km from north to south.
 The Yaja River that flows from the Mount Reisenji forms the western border of the town which is located on its river terrace.
 The Torii River flows through the center of town.
-The Madarao River flows from Shinano, and flows on the north side of this town.
-It joins the Chikuma River via the Nakano city in the east.
+The Madarao River from Shinano flows on the north side of this town.
+It joins the Chikuma River via Nakano City in the east.

 Climate

 The village has a climate characterized by hot and humid summers, and cold winters (Köppen climate classification Cfa).
 The average annual temperature in Iizuna is 11.3 °C. The average annual rainfall is 1254 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 24.9 °C, and lowest in January, at around -1.5 °C.